tekknolagi/tekknolagi.github.com/_posts/2025-12-18-jit-perf-map.md

 >
 > symbolname is the rest of the line, so it could contain special characters.

+You can now happily run `perf record your_jit [...]` or `samply record your_jit [...]` and have JIT frames be named in the output.
+We hide this behind the `--zjit-perf` flag to avoid file I/O overhead when we don't need it.

 ## There is also the JIT dump interface

 Perf map is the older way to interact with perf: a newer, more complicated way